sang-noh/test_new/README.md

 within the columns as well.
 The pandera schema has been added as a dictionary, as to ensure further schemas can be added for different datasets to create a catalogue for future use.

+To run the code, you can type:

+make run

+To run the tests, you can run:

+make test

 Further improvements could have been made with time - the static inputs of strings and scores could be changed to flexible inputs to ensure that with changing conventions of acceptable score, we can create general code.